feathersjs/feathers/docs/api/errors.md

 ## Custom errors

-You can create custom errors by extending from the `FeathersError` class and calling its constructor with `(msg, name, code, className, data)`:
+You can create custom errors by extending from the `FeathersError` class and calling its constructor with `(message, name, code, className, data)`:

 - `message` - The error message
 - `name` - The error name (e.g. `MyError`)